Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Introduction and statements of main results

-\begin{theo} Let the circle act semi-freely on a $2n$-dimensional compact almost complex manifold $M$ with a discrete fixed point set.
-Then there are $\textrm{Todd}(M) \cdot 2^n$ fixed points.
-Conversely, let $k$ be a positive integer.
-Then for any $n>1$, there exists a $2n$-dimensional compact connected almost complex manifold $M$ equipped with a semi-free circle action having a discrete fixed point set, whose Todd genus is $k$.
-Moreover, there are $k \cdot 2^n$ fixed points. \end{theo}
+\begin{theo} Fix non-negative integers $N_0,N_1,\cdots,N_n$, where $n \geq 2$.
+There exists a semi-free circle action on a $2n$-dimensional compact, connected almost complex manifold $M$ with exactly $N_i$ fixed points of index $i$ for each $i$ if and only if $N_i=N_0 {n \choose i}$ for all $i$; moreover, in this case, the Todd genus of $M$ is $N_0$. \end{theo}

-The proof of Theorem \ref{t13} is given in Section \ref{s6}.
-In Theorem \ref{t13}, we exclude dimension 2 simply because in dimension 2 if there is a fixed point, the manifold is $S^2$ and we can only have 2 fixed points, that is, rotation of the 2-sphere.
+In Theorem \ref{t13}, we exclude dimension 2 simply because, in dimension 2, if there is a fixed point, the manifold is the 2-sphere $S^2$ and it has 2 fixed points, that is, a rotation of the 2-sphere.

-The paper is organized as follows.
-In Section \ref{s2}, we review background and preliminary results.
-In Section \ref{s3}, we prove of our main result, Theorem \ref{t11}.
-In Section \ref{s4}, we prove Theorem \ref{t12} and compare circle actions on 4-dimensional almost complex, complex, and symplectic manifolds that have discrete fixed point sets.
-In Section \ref{s5}, we prove Corollary \ref{c115} and Corollary \ref{c19} that determine the Chern numbers and provide a lower bound on the number of fixed points.
-In Section \ref{s6}, we prove Theorem \ref{t13} which generalizes semi-free symplectic circle actions with discrete fixed points sets to semi-free circle actions on almost complex manifolds.
-In Section \ref{s7}, we discuss when a multigraph behaves like a manifold, that is, given a labeled directed multigraph $\Gamma$, under which conditions on $\Gamma$ there exists a compact almost complex $S^1$-manifold that is described by $\Gamma$.